 Kenya is a signatory and state party to the many international and regional human rights instruments that guarantee the right to sexual and reproductive health.
-Subsequently the Government of Kenya has made remarkable progress in domesticating the relevant regional conventions, international and agreements and protocols into several countryspecific legislations and policies and putting in place institutional frameworks to address SRH challenges facing adolescent girls specifically and women in general.
+Subsequently the Government of Kenya has made remarkable domesticating the relevant progress in international regional conventions, and agreements and protocols into several countryspecific legislations and policies and putting in place institutional frameworks to address SRH challenges facing adolescent girls specifically and women in general.
 However, evidence exists to show that this supportive policy environment in the country has not translated into improved ASRHR indicators.